AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 TJ Devries, one of the main developers of Neovim, called it a Personalized Development Environment [^pde].

-# Basic learning
+# Learning
+Coming from a modeless editor can be hard to internalise how vim-like movement works.
+In my case, I think it took a few months of full-time use to overwrite my muscle memory.

+> [!note]
+You might like vim so much it might be hard to then go back to modeless editors!
+I have a hard time sometimes switching to using, for example, Jupyter without vim, since I am so used to vim-motions for code editing.

 - https://ofirgall.github.io/learn-nvim/chapters/00-why-should-i-learn.html
 - [User manual](https://neovim.io/doc/user/usr_01.html) or just run `nvim +Tutor`
--
+- [Vim Adventures](https://vim-adventures.com/): Game to learn the basics of vim movements.

 # My setup

-I have a relatively limited amount of

-> [!note]
+> [!note]- Nixvim
-With one minor caveat: reproducibility.
-This is now solved thanks to Nix.
+One caveat of the dotfile-style setup: reproducibility.
+I recently had to install neovim in my personal laptop after installing NixOS and had troubke setting up all the required things...
+This lead me to start using []().
 Trying to improve my setup to make it reproducible and more modular, you can read about the efforts in [[nixvim]].

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em